 Email Templates

-While Transcend provides default templates, we encourage you to review them and make them your own.
+While Transcend provides default templates, we encourage you to review, create, and customize them as you see fit.

 Anything in double curly braces {{variable}} will be replaced.